sternmotor/borgserver/features.md

   layed down in sshd dameon config, not public key files)
 * sshd: restricted logins to "borg-xxx" groups
 * sshd: added keepalive option
-* one public SSH key may be mapped to multiple repository users
+* one public SSH key may be mapped to multiple "repository users"
 * all repositories are side by side under `/repos`, sub-directories are not allowed
 * run latest stable borg version via pip install in space-efficient multistage image